MMorafah/PACFL/README.md

 # PACFL

-The official code of paper [PACFL].
+The official code of paper ''[Efficient Distribution Similarity Identification in Clustered Federated Learning via Principal Angles Between Client Data Subspaces](https://arxiv.org/abs/2209.10526)''.

 In this repository, we release the official implementation for PACFL algorithm.
 We also release the implementation of the following algorithms:
 * FedAvg